Bell-CHSH inequality and unitary transformations in Quantum Field Theory: Unitary transformations and the Bell-CHSH inequality in Quantum Mechanics

 while $A_0$ is the Hermitian dichotomic reference operator

 In the same vein,

 with

-This example shows that all parameters $(\alpha, \alpha', \beta, \beta')$, from which the violation of the Bell-CHSH inequality originates, can be encoded into unitaries.

-Other examples may be provided, including entangled coherent states, Greenberger-Horne-Zeilinger (GHZ) states, the $N00N$ states and the squeezed state \cite{Guimaraes:2024byw,DeFabritiis:2023bbs}.
+This example shows that all parameters $(\alpha, \alpha', \beta, \beta')$, from which the violation of the Bell-CHSH inequality originates, can be encoded into unitaries. \\\\Other examples may be provided, including entangled coherent states, Greenberger-Horne-Zeilinger (GHZ) states, the $N00N$ states and the squeezed state \cite{Guimaraes:2024byw,DeFabritiis:2023bbs}.
 The above considerations show the relevant role that unitaries play in the violation of the Bell-CHSH inequality in Quantum Mechanics.